Some housekeeping: Please follow me on Instagram at @johannesburg1912 where I post interesting Johannesburg related

 Most of these buildings are long gone.
-With the introduction of television to South Africa in 1976 and video in the early 1980s, the numbers dropped and many were demolished or converted.
-The ones I know of that are still standing but converted are Gem Theatre in Kensington (been to a few live gigs there), Valley Bioscope in Bertrams became a synagogue and is now a private home, Scala in Melville (used by Red Pepper TV Productions), Piccadilly in Yeoville, Ascot in Turffontein (now a church), Lake in Parkview (converted into a 2nd hand book and antique market), King Cinema in Alexandra and Majestic, Avalon and Lyric in Fordsburg (Majestic is still in the use but the other two have been converted) and the Good Hope 2 in town.
+With the introduction of television to South Africa in 1976 and home video in the early 1980s, the numbers dropped and many were demolished or converted.
+The ones I know of that are still standing but converted are Gem Theatre in Kensington (been to a few live gigs there), Valley Bioscope in Bertrams became a synagogue and is now a private home, Scala in Melville (used by Red Pepper TV Productions), Piccadilly in Yeoville, Ascot in Turffontein (now a church), Lake in Parkview (converted into a second-hand book and antique market), King Cinema in Alexandra and Majestic, Avalon and Lyric in Fordsburg (Majestic is still in the use but the other two have been converted) and the Good Hope 2 in town.
 Eyethu Theatre in Soweto is now a lifestyle and conference centre.
 Jeppe Theatre building is still there as is the Alhambra which is now a theatre again.
 The buildings that housed Cinema International in Hillbrow and Mon Cine in Bree street are also still standing.

 The Civic and Wits Theatre are still going as is the Alexander Theatre (which is also used for non-theatrical events).
 Victory Theatre (built just before WWI and known as Grove Kinema until after WW2) closed in the early 1980s although it still hosted a few productions before it was rebuilt in the 2000s by new owner Joe Theron.
 Italo Bernicchi ran the theatre for 35 years before it closed.

-Of interest is a recent find from a April 1973 tourism guide showing the cinema and theatre shows at the time complete with addresses and phone numbers of the venues.
+Of interest is a recent find from an April 1973 tourism guide showing the cinema and theatre shows at the time complete with addresses and phone numbers of the venues.

 Tea Room Cinemas